 Businesses with inventory, employees, contract labor, depreciation, business use of the home, expenses over \$35,000 or a net loss are Out of Scope.
-Select Income to enter any income Out of scope if any equipment item Complete Basic Information About for the business that was not is not expensed as a de minimis vour Business and Questions asset or costs more than \$2,500. reported on Form 1099-NEC, such About the Operation of Your as cash income or income from a Note: Eligible self-employed Business for every Schedule C. Form 1099-K. individuals are allowed an income tax credit for any taxable Schedule C year equal to their "qualified sick leave equivalent amount" or "qualified family leave equivalent Basic Information About Your Business amount."
+Select Income to enter any income Complete Basic Information About for the business that was not vour Business and Questions reported on Form 1099-NEC, such About the Operation of Your as cash income or income from a Note: Eligible self-employed Business for every Schedule C. Form 1099-K. individuals are allowed an income tax credit for any taxable Schedule C year equal to their "qualified sick leave equivalent amount" or "qualified family leave equivalent Basic Information About Your Business amount."
 See Tab H, Other Taxes, Payments, and Refundable Credits for details.
 Questions About the Operation of Your Business Income Most business expenses are Cost of Goods Sold Out of Scope entered in the General Expenses section.
-General Expenses See Schedule C - Car and Truck Car And Truck Expenses Expenses, Page D-21 Depreciation Out of Scope Select Other expenses to enter any expenses not listed under General Expenses.
-Other Expenses < Qualified Qualified Business Income Deduction < Business Income Out of Scope Expenses for Business Use of Your Home Deduction - See page F-12 Restart Schedule C Guide CONTINUE
+General Expenses See Schedule C - Car and Truck Car And Truck Expenses Expenses, Page D-21 Depreciation Out of Scope Use the de minimis rule to Select Other expenses to enter expense assets or repairs under any expenses not listed under \$2,500 each.
+Include as Other General Expenses.
+Other Expenses < Expenses and describe as "de minimis election under Qualified Qualified Business Income Deduction regs".
+Any individual asset or Business repair costing more than \$2,500 Income Out of Scope Expenses for Business Use of Your Home Deduction - See makes the return out of scope. page F-12 Restart Schedule C Guide CONTINUE